Architecture that invites pause

 It’s warm, precise, and grounding.

-It speaks to the nervous system, not just the eyes.
+It speaks to the nervous system.

 It draws from ancient bathhouses, monastic minimalism, and the physics of light and material.